 Miners are rewarded when they solve the puzzle first.
 This creates an incentive for individuals to purchase and run the hardware needed to solve the cryptographic puzzle.

-The first miner to solve a block receives a reward in the currency that she is mining.
-She is allowed to send herself a transaction with a few coins that didn’t exist before.
+The first miner to solve a block receives a reward in the currency that they are mining.
+They are allowed to send themselves a transaction with a few coins that didn’t exist before.

 It is another example of a rule in a blockchain protocol:

 - The miner that solves a block is allowed to include a transaction in his block, sending himself some newly created coins.

 When Satoshi Nakamoto released the Bitcoin whitepaper, he presented an innovation comprising several well-known components in a new composition.
 Let’s look at how a blockchain works and what its individual parts do.

 The verification of data is an important aspect when building a data structure on a decentralized network.
 Participants need a way to reliably distinguish between valid data and malicious information.

 Hash functions are mathematical one-way functions used to verify data in blockchains and a major building block of the technology.
 They are applied in several important steps from creating an address to proving ownership, and even verifying the integrity of the blockchain itself.

 The first notable property of all hash functions is that they consume inputs of variable length and produce an output of fixed length called the hash value, hash digest or simply, hash.